Rostlab/JS16_ProjectA/README.md

 *    'ages',
 *    'characters',
 *    'episodes',
-*    'cities',
+*    'cities', (uses 'data/cities.json')
-*    'continents',
+*    'continents', (uses 'data/continents.json')
 *    'cultures',
 *    'events',
 *    'houses',
 *    'regions',
-*    'characterLocations',
+*    'characterLocations', (requires cities collection to be filled)
-*    'characterPaths',
+*    'characterPaths', (requires characters collection to be filled)
-*    'characterImages'
+*    'characterImages' (requires characters collection to be filled)
-*    'characterPlods'
+*    'characterPlods' (requires characters collection to be filled)

+### Updating the pageRank of characters
+`x` is a placeholder for the file containing the pageRanks. (e.g. data/pageRanks.json)

+* Requirements: Characters and characterImages collections are up-to-date.
+* Run: `npm run updatePageRanks --update=characters --file=x`